 I took on additional responsibilities in my career, such as sitting on a system workgroup or training a new staff member.
 Not only do these opportunities generally provide additional exposure, but they force you to question your current to-do list and reset priorities.
 For example, maybe that report you’ve created every month has run its course and is no longer relevant.
 Either way, there are far more positives to come out of taking additional responsibilities than negatives in most cases.

 Be Seen (Even Virtually)

 Exposure in the workplace is crucial if you want to move up in your company.
 I know this one is tough for us introverts.
-Going to happy hour after a long day of work doesn’t always sound that appealing.
-Neither does meeting with co-workers for lunch instead of hunkering down at our desks.
+Going to happy hour after a long work day doesn’t always sound that appealing.
+Neither does meeting with co-workers for lunch instead of hunkering at our desks.